AlanFermat/AlanFermat.github.io/_posts/2018-04-01-twitter-game.markdown

 ## Twitter Lower and Higher
 This is a web game developed in 24 hours during Rice Hackathon that will allow users to guess which person has a higher Twitter followers.

+In each round, you will be given two celebrities or famous organizations.
+You need to guess which one of the two has a higher followers on twitter.

+If your answer is correct, you can go to the next round; otherwise, the game is over and you will receive your scores.

+Try to reach a higher score!

 ---